 One way to retain employees is to understand why they are leaving your organization in the first place.
-Knowing the ins and outs of your organization allows you to develop a culture where employees want to work.
+Knowing the ins and outs of your retention landscape will enable you to develop a culture that makes employees want to stay.

 To get to the heart of any issues, it’s important to conduct exit interviews.